MLB, players finalize collective bargaining deal through '26

-NEW YORK (AP) Major League Baseball and the players’ association finalized their collective bargaining agreement through the 2026 season on Tuesday, 14 months after reaching a memorandum of understanding for a deal that ended a 99-day lockout.
+NEW YORK — Major League Baseball and the players’ association finalized their collective bargaining agreement through the 2026 season, 14 months after reaching a memorandum of understanding for a deal that ended a 99-day lockout.

 The agreement, which expires at 11:59 p.m.
 EST on Dec.
 1, 2026, runs 426 pages, up from 359 in the deal that ended on Dec.
 1, 2021.
 The initial agreement in 1968 was 23 pages.